 “None of the doctors had even heard of it before.
 I kept yelling to my husband, ‘Tell them about intestinal angioedema!’
 All three doctors were flabbergasted that just one dose could cause this.
 I was in the hospital for four days.
 Moral of the story–be your own advocate!”

 Millions of people take lisinopril without problems.
 When people do develop adverse reactions, though, health care providers must be alert to that possibility.

 Protecting Yourself from Diagnostic Mistakes:

 What can patients do to protect themselves from misdiagnosis?
-Dr. David Newman-Toker is Director of the Armstrong Institute Center for Diagnostic Excellence at Johns Hopkins University School of Medicine.
-He suggests that patients prepare a summary of their symptoms and history before seeing a clinician.
+Dr. David Newman-Toker, introduced earlier, suggests that patients prepare a summary of their symptoms and history before seeing a clinician.
 After getting an initial diagnosis, ask:

 “What is the worst thing this could be?”

 To learn more and listen to Dr. Newman-Toker describe diagnostic mistakes, you may want to listen to Show 1239: How Can We Prevent Diagnostic Disasters?

 As mentioned above, we have written a book on misdiagnoses and many other medical errors.
 It does not spare pharmacists, who also make a shocking number of dispensing errors.
 The book is: Top Screwups Doctors Make and How To Avoid Them.
 You will find it in our bookstore at this link.